-COVID-19: What We Know About the Second Wave and a Targeted Approach for Protecting Canadians
+COVID-19: What We Know About the Second Wave as Ontario Faces Criticism for “Slow” and “Confused” Response

 From new measures to protections for long-term care homes, we look at how health officials and governments are responding to a second wave of COVID-19.
 Photo: xijian / E+ via Getty Images